Investor Insight: Under Armour, Inc. [UA] Goes Ballistic – Investor Confidence on the Rise

-Under Armour, Inc. [UA] stock additionally went down by -2.55% in the period of the 7 days, recording a drop in performance by -6.55% in the last 30 days.
-The yearly more of UA stock is set at -4.67% by far, with shares price recording returns by -2.81% in the latest quarter.
-Over the past six months, UA shares showcased -6.31% decrease.
-UA saw -26.76% change opposing the low price in the last 12 months, also recording 19.43% compared to high within the same period of time.
+Under Armour, Inc. [UA] stock additionally went up by +0.06% in the period of the 7 days, recording a drop in performance by -1.05% in the last 30 days.
+The yearly more of UA stock is set at -3.54% by far, with shares price recording returns by 8.84% in the latest quarter.
+Over the past six months, UA shares showcased -4.41% decrease.
+UA saw -26.80% change opposing the low price in the last 12 months, also recording 19.36% compared to high within the same period of time.

 Under Armour, Inc. [NYSE:UA]: Analyst Rating and Earnings